watxaut-alpha/python_training/README.md

     i = i + 1  # if you don't include this line -> boom, infinite loop

+# let's create the same loop as in the For loop to iterate through a list of strings but with While
 list_strings = ["hey", "ho", "let's go"]
 while i < len(list_strings):
     print(list_strings[i])
     i = i + 1

+# it's not like for is better than while loop, there will be times where you will be forced to use the while loop
 ```

 ### Ex1: The typical programming exercise fo 3s and 5s